PowerShell/PowerShell-RFC/1-Draft/RFC0000-Chain-Operators.md

 `cmd1 &; cmd2` since a backgrounded pipeline
 will never fail in the invoking context.

+Such a change to the background operator precedence would cause ambiguity with uses like `return cmd1 &` and `throw cmd1 &`, where the background operator would currently apply to the pipeline under the keyword.
+To not break PowerShell's existing semantics, special behaviour would need to be defined for `return $expr &`.

 #### Reasons against

 - Pipelines have an established concept of "success" compared to statements